| blog |

 Fixing Fonts on Ubuntu Edgy/Feisty Upgrade

 A while ago, I upgraded all my Ubuntu installs to Edgy.
 My laptop still seemed fine, but the fonts on my other machines (work, desktop) were messed up.
 I searched for a bit, and then just gave up and dealt with it.
+I found out the benefits of 85% mechanical keyboards and placed an order for one.
 I upgraded recently to Feisty, and it didn’t fix the problem, so I searched the web some more.
 Finally, I was able to find the solution, so hopefully by posting it here, other people will be able to find it quickly.
 Good title, and Google pagerank. 🙂

 Section “Files”